Neocreb/frontend-eloity-unified-ecosys/ENHANCED_CRYPTO_SYSTEM.md

 ## 📄 **License**

-This enhanced crypto trading platform is part of the Softchat ecosystem and is licensed under the [MIT License](LICENSE).
+This enhanced crypto trading platform is part of the Eloity ecosystem and is licensed under the [MIT License](LICENSE).

 ---